cmcfarlane/meta/Reading-List.md

 Reed, Isaac Ariail. *Interpretation and Social Knowledge: On the Use of Theory in the Human Sciences*.
 University of Chicago Press, 2011.

 Sharzer, Greg. *No Local: Why Small-Scale Alternatives Won't Change the World*.
 Zer0 Books, 2012.

+Slotkin, Richard. *Regeneration Through Violence: The Mythology of the American Frontier, 1600-1860*.
+Wesleyan UP, 1973.

+Slotkin, Richard. *The Fatal Environment: The Myth of the Frontier in the Age of Industrialization, 1800-1890*.
+Atheneum, 1985.

+Slotkin, Richard. *Gunfighter Nation: The Myth of the Frontier in Twentieth-Century America*.
+Atheneum, 1992.

 Smith, Mick. *Against Ecological Sovereignty: Ethics, Biopolitics, and Saving the Natural World*.
 University of Minnesota Press, 2011.